 - Sebastia Pastor Llampant Brut Nature.
 This sparkling wine is produced in a very small family vineyard and uses the local grape Prensal as well as some Chardonnay.
 Original!

 - Gramona Imperial Brut Gran Reserva.
 This is possibly one of the most awarded in Spain.
 It has been aged for 60 months, and it is affordable and easy to find.

 - Laieta Brut Nature Reserva.
 In an original shaped bottle, this organic delight is made to impress with its light flavour and crisp finish.

 - Llopart Panoramic Gran Reserva Imperial Brut.
-With a long family tradition and a vast knowledge, the Llopart Cava is a really good choice.
-This one in particular is within the mid range of all their references.
-It has been aged for at least 48 months, with a creamy and well balanced flavour that will satisfy the more exquisite palate.
+With a long family tradition and vast knowledge, Llopart is a really good choice.
+This one in particular is within the mid-range of all their references.
+It has been aged for at least 48 months, with a creamy and well-balanced flavour that will satisfy the more exquisite palate.